euroblaze/default_code_gen/README.md

+## Warnings!!

+1. Import all products first (with `default_code`), then activate this module.
+2. This computation of default code will be triggered when new products are created via Excel files.
+So reduce Batch size to <100.
+Expect LONG upload times, and even timeouts!

 # Auto Generate Default Code

 - This Odoo module automatically generates a new default code for each product created in Odoo.
 The new default code is based on the largest existing default code, incrementing it by 1.